disease-maps/disease-maps.github.io/pages/projects/isdvig5.md

 ### 3. Access and log in to the map

 3.1.
-Access the ISD map at the entry level via the link https://imi-biomap.elixir-luxembourg.org/.
-In the map, click the login icon in the left upper side of the screen.
+Access the ISD map at the entry level via the link (https://imi-biomap.elixir-luxembourg.org/).
+In the ([map](https://imi-biomap.elixir-luxembourg.org/)), click the login icon in the left upper side of the screen.
 This is required to integrate data into the map.

 <!-- <img width="1022" height="489" alt="image" src="https://github.com/user-attachments/assets/94b53f4d-7c65-4502-8b46-dbd53c658676" /> -->